 If you understand how your target audience likes to shop, you can use bid adjustments in Google Shopping.
 This is when you increase or decrease your bid by a certain amount in specific situations.

-For example, you sell worldwide, but want to target US audiences.
-You can boost your bids in the US to target your most profitable customers, providing a more optimized cost per click.
+For example, if you sell a product globally but want to target US audiences, you can boost your bids in the US to target your most profitable customers to provide a more optimized cost per click.

 You can also adjust your bids by: